Fans jeer as players take a knee in English soccer match

 Players in English soccer have continued to take a knee this season to show support for the fight against discrimination following the death of George Floyd in the United States.
 Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee against Floyd’s neck as he said he couldn’t breathe.

-Limited numbers of fans are being allowed in stadiums in England this week for the first time since the coronavirus outbreak in March.
+Limited numbers of fans are being allowed in stadiums in England for the first time since the coronavirus outbreak in March.
 This was the first game with supporters at The Den since Feb.
-29, and 2,000 were allowed into the ground.
+29, and 2,000 were allowed in.

+“The club does an enormous amount of work on anti-racism, and the club do a lot of work in the community, and there is some really positive stuff,” said Millwall manager Gary Rowett, “so of course I am disappointed.”

-It “strongly condemns the behaviors of any spectators that actively voice their opposition to such activities,” the FA said.
+The FA said it “strongly condemns the behaviors of any spectators that actively voice their opposition to such activities.”

+Derby forward Colin Kazim-Richards, who is Black, described the booing as an “absolute disgrace” in a tweet after the match and expressed pride in taking a stand against racism.

+“Having to say this is a pain,” Kazim-Richards said, “but I’ll say it every single d--n time this is why I STAND and STAND PROUD and I have to say every single person involved with [Derby] did, too.”

+He added that it “made me proud to wear this shirt with the boys today!!!”

-The topic of players taking a knee was discussed on a Millwall fans’ forum this week and a statement from the first-team squad was published on the club’s official website on Friday.
+The topic of Millwall’s players taking a knee was discussed on a fans’ forum this past week, and a statement from the first-team squad was published on the club’s official website Friday.

 “As a squad we are fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination,” the statement read.